kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 #### For features not supported

-These are part of k8s or kcp APIs that are not supported by the edge computing platform.
+These are part of k8s APIs that are not supported by the edge computing platform.

 | APIVERSION | KIND | NAMESPACED |